knightr1d3r007/DIY_ESP32_Marauder/README.md

 5.- Solder/Plug your "TFT_LCD 2.8" 240x320 SPI ILI9341" and ESP32-DevKitC to the DIY_Marauder PCB.
 (Solder/plug the TFT_LCD to the front of the PCB and the ESP32_DevKitC to the back of the PCB.
 Guide yourself by the ground pins)

 6.- Reset yout board, ESP_maruder should boot and show the logo.
-The DIY_ESP32_Marauder is ready to roll.
+The DIY_ESP32_Marauder is ready to rock and roll.

 Notes:
 - Battery (5V) and power switch are optional.
 - If the TFT display is not responsive or a bit out of calibration.
 Then, once again repeat the flashing process this time using the official firmware for the "Marauder_v6" (_new_hardware.bin/_v6.bin).
+- If possible support the creator of ESP32_Marauder (justcallmekoko).